 - A. Purpose.
 This Section provides development standards for the C-RSPS zoning district (Seadrift Subdivision) that provide for site planning with careful consideration of sensitive site characteristics. - B. Applicability.
 Proposed development, as defined in Article VIII, shall comply with the provisions of Section 22.65.030 (Planned District General Development Standards) and Chapter 22.64 (Coastal Zone Development and Resource Management Standards). - C. Ocean setbacks.
 On those lots fronting the ocean and south of Seadrift Road, no development shall be located seaward of the building setback line as shown on the map of Seadrift Subdivision Number One, RM, Bk.
 6, Pg.
 92 and Seadrift Subdivision Number Two, RM, Bk.
 9, Pg.
 62, and as described in the Subdivision's covenants, conditions and restrictions in effect as of June 19, 1981 (Ordinance 2637). - D. Height limit.
 Development on all lots in Seadrift shall be limited to a maximum height as follows: - 1.
-In Seadrift Subdivision One (with the exception of lots 01 through 03) and Two, and lots 01 and 02 of Parcel 1 in the Lands of Sidney J. Hendrick, finished floor elevations shall not exceed 19.14 feet above NAVD (North

-American Vertical Datum), except on those portions of lots or parcels where the Federal Emergency Management Agency (FEMA) requires minimum finished floor elevations to be set at a higher level as allowed by LUP Policy C-EH-5 (Standards for Shoreline Development).
+In Seadrift Subdivision One (with the exception of lots 01 through 03) and Two, and lots 01 and 02 of Parcel 1 in the Lands of Sidney J. Hendrick, finished floor elevations shall not exceed 19.14 feet above NAVD (North American Vertical Datum), except on those portions of lots or parcels where the Federal Emergency Management Agency (FEMA) requires minimum finished floor elevations to be set at a higher level.
 In the areas of lots or parcels where FEMA requires minimum finished floor elevations to be set at levels higher than 19.14 feet above NAVD, minimum floor elevations shall comply with FEMA requirements.
 The height of any structure shall not exceed 34.14 feet above NAVD, provided that in those portions of lots and parcels where FEMA requires minimum finished floor elevations to be set at a level higher than 19.14 feet above NAVD, the height of any structure shall not be greater than 15 feet above the level of the minimum finished floor elevation required by FEMA.
-Maximum allowable heights identified above may be modified. by the minimum amount necessary to meet the Base Flood Elevation (BFE) established by FEMA plus any additional elevation required by Policy C-EH-8.
+Maximum allowable heights identified above may be modified by the minimum amount necessary to meet the Base Flood Elevation (BFE) established by FEMA plus any additional elevation required by Policy C-EH-8. shall be reduced and/or limited as necessary to protect community character and scenic resources. - 2.
+In Seadrift Lagoon Subdivisions One and Two, Seadrift Subdivision Three, Norman's Seadrift Subdivisions, and Lots 01 through 03 in Seadrift Subdivision One, finished floor elevation shall not exceed 14.14 feet above NAVD.
+Total height of a structure shall not exceed 29.14 feet above NAVD.
+Maximum allowable heights identified above may be modified by the minimum amount necessary to meet the Base Flood Elevation (BFE) established by FEMA plus any additional elevation required by Policy C-EH-8. shall be reduced and/or limited as necessary to protect community character and scenic resources.